BackupTheBerlios/subnant-svn/trunk/README.txt

   * test

-    Tests Subnant using the configuration in subnant.config
+    Tests Subnant using configuration in subnant.config

 Using hook targets: